nobl/ioBroker.senec/README.md

   ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- Fix: When the SENEC sign-in service rejected the stored token and was itself unreachable, the adapter attempted a full login twice and then kept two recovery loops running side by side, doubling every request.
+It now makes one attempt and retries on a single schedule.
+- Fix: If the appliance was unreachable at start-up and only answered on a later attempt, sections found during that attempt were not actually polled until the adapter was restarted.
+- Fix: Four of the six mein-senec.de queue diagnostic states were always empty.
+They now report real values and count finished requests rather than started ones, so the success rate is no longer dragged down by work still in progress.
+- Fix: The two mein-senec.de debug settings only took effect when measurement history polling happened to be switched on as well.
+They now work on their own.
+- Fix: An external source using a formula with several references was recalculated once per reference at start-up, reading every referenced state repeatedly.
+It is now calculated once.
+- Fix: A battery level of infinity from an external source, and a kilowatt reading too large to express in watts, are no longer written to states.
+- Fix: When mein-senec.de asks the adapter to wait before retrying, a wait expressed as a date is now understood as well as one expressed in seconds.
+An implausibly long wait is capped at an hour so the connector always recovers on its own.
 - New: The timeout for ordinary SENEC API requests is configurable, and its default is raised from 10 to 30 seconds.
 The API is regularly slow enough that dashboard and system status requests were timing out, which loses the whole reading until the next poll cycle.
 Measurement history keeps its own, longer limit.
 - Fix: An error reply from mein-senec.de was treated as if it were data.
 A failed request could write an error page into the status states, advance the "last poll" timestamp and leave the connector reporting itself as connected.
 Responses are now checked centrally, so a failure is a failure everywhere.
 - Fix: The adapter no longer keeps its request rate up when mein-senec.de is struggling.
 A server error now pauses the whole queue briefly, exactly as rate limiting already did, and the server's own requested delay is honoured.
 Control commands are still never repeated automatically.